-Once the child has attended the Service for a few days, Educators will ensure they:
+Once the child has attended the Service for a few days, educators will ensure they:

-- speak directly with the family to ask how their child and the family has settled into the routine of the Service - welcome any questions or concerns the family may have - provide information to the family of how their child has settled in these early days (interests, friends, songs they like to sing, craft activities etc.) - request families to offer suggestions of how the Service could improve the orientation process.
+- speak directly with the family to ask how their child and the family has settled into the routine of childcare - welcome any questions or concerns the family may have - provide information to the family of how their child has settled in these early days (interests, friends, songs they like to sing, craft activities etc.) - request families offer suggestions of how the Service could improve the orientation process (provide families with an Orientation Checklist to complete).